Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Methods and Data

 \subsection{Session Description}

-The Grounded Theory presented here is based on 17 sessions.
-The sessions are named according to the naming scheme of the PP-Ind repository~\cite{ziepre20-pp-ind}, where the first letter represents the company, the second letter represents the technical context, i.e., the software the pair is working on as one company could develop more than one software.
-And the number represents the chronological order of pair programming sessions regarding the same technical context.
-For example, session PA3 and PA4 are pair programming sessions that were recorded in company P. In both sessions, the developers worked on the same context and session PA3 happened before PA4.
+Our analysis is based on 17 sessions which we name according to the naming scheme of the PP-ind repository~\cite{ziepre20-pp-ind}, where the first letter represents the company, the second letter represents the technical context, i.e., the software system the pair is working on, and the number represents the chronological order of pair programming sessions within that technical context.
+For example, session PA3 and PA4 are pair programming sessions that were recorded in company P. In both sessions, the developers worked on the same context A and session PA3 happened before PA4.

-Developers are named after the company and the chronological order or appearances in the recorded sessions.
+Developers are named after the company and the chronological order of their first appearance in the sessions.
 For example P1 is the first developer of company P that appears in the data.

 We analyzed sessions AA1, CA1, CA2, CA5, DA2, DA4, DA5, DA6, JA1-JA5, and PA1-PA4.
-As part of this article we will discuss episodes taken from CA1, CA5, DA2, PA3, and PA4.
+We will present and discuss episodes taken from CA1, CA5, DA2, PA3, and PA4.